jamesplease/simple-css/README.md

 ## Use short names

-An `CSS` philosophy that has been gaining followers lately is `SMACSS`.
+A `CSS` philosophy that has been gaining attention lately is `SMACSS`.
 There are many benefits to using `SMACSS`, which is, no doubt, why it is becoming more widespread.
 But SMACSS promotes writing class names that are unintuitive and very verbose.
 I believe that following the rules of Simple CSS allows you to use short class names with all of the gains of `SMACSS`.

 **An example of SMACSS verbosity** (from the excellent plugin headroom.js)